Is Your Washer Banging? A Guide to Fixing Loud Washing Machine Noises

 DIY vs. Professional Washer Repair

-Attempting to fix these problems yourself without the right knowledge can lead to further damage, a more expensive repair, or even a complete breakdown of the machine.
+Attempting to fix these problems yourself without the right tools and experience can lead to further damage, a more expensive repair down the line, or a complete breakdown of the machine.
+If your washer is making loud, concerning noises, it’s worth calling a professional for proper diagnosis rather than continuing to run loads and hoping it resolves itself.